Pixie-Bob Kittens For Sale

-The ideal Pixie-Bob cat is a brown spotted tabby ranging in shade from tawny to a reddish brown.
-The spots are small and are muted by heavy ticking.
-The ticking is heavier in the winter months.
-Their eye color can be golden brown or gooseberry green.
-These medium to large cats are heavily boned, and have muscular, rangy bodies that give them a rolling gait like a wild cat.
-They have long heavy legs, with hind legs that are slightly longer than the front, and big paws with long thick toes.
+The ideal Pixie-Bob cat is a brown spotted tabby ranging in shade from tawny to a reddish-brown.
+The spots are small, muted by heavy ticking which is heavier in the winter months.
+Their eye color can be golden-brown or gooseberry-green.
+These medium to large cats have prominent bones, and muscular, rangy bodies that give them a rolling gait like a wild cat.
+They have long heavy legs, with hind legs that are slightly longer than those in the front.
+Their big paws have long, thick toes.

 Males weigh between twelve and twenty-two pounds, while the slightly smaller females range from eight to fifteen pounds.
 Their faces are similar to the wild bobcat, with the shape of an inverted pear, and a thick fleshy chin.
 They also have heavy brows over medium-sized, soft, triangular eyes.

-Cats normally have five toes on their front paws and four on the back paws.
-Polydactyl cats have greater than that number of toes.
-They may have more on one foot than on the others, and the extra toes tend to appear on the front feet before the back feet.
-The Pixie-Bob is the only breed allowed by the breeder organizations to have polydactyl feet, and the maximum number of toes allowed is seven.
+Cats normally have five toes on their front paws and four on the back.
+Polydactyl cat toes exceed the norm.
+They may have more on one foot than on the others, and the extra toes tend to appear primarily on the front feet.
+The Pixie-Bob is the only cat allowed by the breeder organizations to have polydactyl feet, with the maximum number of toes allowed being seven.

-Janet, co-owner with LeeJo of “ LeeJo’s & Evergreen Cattery; Northwest Pixie-Bobs ,” was very cordial and helpful when I called her to obtain a bit of first-hand information about her breed.
-The first thing she said was that the Pixie-Bob cat is very dog-like in its behavior, especially in its tendency to attach itself to one family member more than to the others, and to follow that person around the house from room to room.
-They love to travel, she said, and she takes them with her in the car in cages from time to time for no reason other than to keep them accustomed to riding.
-She also said that her Pixie-Bob cats have even been known to growl when strange cars come up the driveway, just as dogs do.
+Some owners report that the Pixie-Bob cat is very dog-like in its behavior, especially in its tendency to attach itself to one family member more than to others, and to follow that person around the house from room to room.
+They love to travel in the car and have even been known to growl when strange cars come up the driveway, just as dogs do.

-Pixie-Bob kittens are very slow to mature, the full process takes four years.
+Very slow to mature, a Pixie-Bob cat will need a full four years to fully develop.
 Normally, a litter is comprised of three or four kittens.
 A kitten may undergo a sudden growth-spurt at any time during those four years.
-The Pixie-Bob cat are generally extremely healthy, with no genetic tendency towards any particular diseases.
+The Pixie-Bob cat is generally extremely healthy, with no genetic tendency toward any particular diseases.
 They are easy to groom and care for, and just seem to be an all-around wonderful breed of cat!